aionrobotics/docs/docs/q-775-spyder-operation.rst

 Flight time is roughly 35 minutes at 5200' AMSL with no payload.

-You may reduce this reserve or change battery failsafe behavior by changing:
+If appropriate, you may reduce this reserve or modify battery failsafe behavior by changing:

 +----------------------+--------------+------------------+
 | ArduPilot Parameter  | Setting      | Function         |
 +======================+==============+==================+